ryanmcdonough/ryanmcdonough-jekyll/_posts/2023-03-15-building-legal-tech-in-house.md

 ## Challenges of Cooking Up Legal Tech Software In-House

 1. **The Expertise Game**: Creating legal tech software needs a mix of legal and tech know-how.
 Finding the right people or training your existing team can be tough.
+Looking at the team and your wider supporting base can really help with those buy/build decision.

 2. **Resource Juggling**: Making software in-house is time-consuming and takes resources away from other parts of your business.
 You'll need to decide if the benefits are worth the trade-offs.